 A RER Ticket is known in Paris as a Billet Ile-de-France, a small coupon like train ticket for Paris and surrounding Ile-de-France region priced for the length of the trip, calculated from departure station to arrival station.

-These tickets are purchased from SNCF/Transilien/RATP RER/Metro ticket windows and ticket vending machines (Billetterie Ile-de-France) at large train stations (gares such as Gare de Lyon, Gare du Nord), and at RER and Metro stations.
+You can buy RER tickets from ticket windows and ticket vending machines (Billetterie Ile-de-France) at any Paris Metro station, at large train stations (such as Gare de Lyon, Gare du Nord), at RER train stations and Transilien train stations (suburban trains to destinations like Versailles & Fontainebleau).

 At train stations there may be several types of ticket windows, one selling RER ticket / Billets Ile-de-France, and others selling tickets for the Grandes Lignes, tickets for TGV and other types of intercity trains.
 Grandes Lignes ticket windows cannot sell you billets Ile-de-France, so keep this in mind before queuing up to buy train tickets.